Parenting During Stressful Times: Tips From Parents of Special Needs Kids

 Mindfulness

 When a child is struggling, being in the present moment is a powerful and intimate connection that is deeply bonding.
-Just cultivating the ability to breathe through it and disconnect from negative mind chatter is a life-changing life skill.
+Cultivating the ability to breathe through it and disconnect from negative mind chatter is a life-changing skill.

 Joy

-Prioritizing simple pleasures with your child like being in nature, listening to music, sharing a book, or playing in the water, can strengthen your relationship and creates a stream of positivity and trust.
+Prioritizing simple pleasures with your child, like being in nature, listening to music, sharing a book, or playing in the water, can strengthen your relationship and create a stream of positivity and trust.

 Resilience

-There is satisfaction in overcoming challenges.
+Surpassing challenges can be satisfying.
 What might seem impossible today will become clear tomorrow.
 Don’t worry about small setbacks.
-Make a “ta-da” list instead of a “to-do” list and remind yourself that you have the ability to bounce back and move forward.
+Make a “ta-da” list instead of a “to-do” list and remind yourself that you can bounce back and move forward.
 Tomorrow is a new day!

 Flexibility